bitwarden/passwordless-docs/src/guide/get-started.md

 // Allow the user to specify a username or alias. const alias = 'pjfry@passwordless.dev';

-// Generate a verification token for the user. const { token, error } = await p.signinWithAlias(alias);
+// Generate an authentication token for the user. const { token, error } = await p.signinWithAlias(alias);
 // Tip: You can also try p.signinWithDiscoverable();